owen-bryan/game-alert/README.md

 # game-alert

-Currently writting a readme for this project.
+Currently writing a readme for this project.